 Preparations for closure of a grant should begin well before the programme end date.
-The development of a comprehensive Grant Close-Out Plan, which should be submitted to the Global Fund six months before the official Programme Ending Date, signals the initiation of a proper grant closure.
-Please find here two examples of supporting documents submitted for closure in Djibouti (2023) and Sao Tome and Principe (2022).
+The development of a comprehensive Grant Close-Out Plan, which should be submitted to the Global Fund six months before the official Program Ending Date, signals the initiation of a proper grant closure.